JonathanKelsi/KNN-Classifier/README.md

 The classifier receives an integer *k* as an argument, and assumes the existence of files *Classified.csv*, *Unclassified.csv* where:

-* *Classified.csv* - stores the dataset known, classified objects.
+* *Classified.csv* - stores the dataset of known, classified objects.
 * *Unclassified.csv* - stores the dataset of unidentified objects.

 Using the KNN algorithm (with the given *k*), the classifier determines